 Supporting the Need for Research

 There is little to no information available for parents dealing with Schizencephaly and many are left learning from other parents.
-We find the medical field has made no advancements in cases especially research.
+The medical field has made slow advancements in cases especially research.
 There is simply not enough research and education happening.